AT-Publishing/website/airdrops.md

 permalink: /airdrops/
 cz: "airdropy"

-title: "Upcoming Crypto Airdrops, Giveaways & Bounties"
+title: "Upcoming Crypto Airdrops, Crypto Giveaways & Bounties for token promotion on social media."
 description: "Crypto token airdrops and bounties in exchange for social media activity on cryptotwitter or for an early signup."
 date: 2018-02-23 15:07:00 +0100
 categories: ["airdrops"]